yasahi-hpc/AMRNet/README.md

 we extend the CNN prediction model to be applicable to the flow fields based on adaptive meshes.
 For this purpose, we employ the [pix2pixHD](https://github.com/NVIDIA/pix2pixHD) based network to handle the data with multiple resolutions.
 ![Network architecture](figs/AMR_Net_arch.png)
-Instead of using the high-resolution global input, we use the global (un-patched) data and local (patched) data to predict the multi-resolution flow fields.
+Instead of using high-resolution global inputs, we use __low-resolution global (un-patched)__ data and __high-resolution local (patched)__ data to predict multi-resolution flow fields.

-The inputs of the network are multi-resolutional signed distance functions (SDFs).
+The inputs of the network are multi-resolutional signed distance functions (SDFs) from Lv0 (un-patched low-resolution) to Lv2 (patched high-resolution).
 <p float="left">
   <img src="https://github.com/yasahi-hpc/AMRNet/blob/main/figs/SDF_Lv0_grid.png" width="250" />
   <img src="https://github.com/yasahi-hpc/AMRNet/blob/main/figs/SDF_Lv1_grid.png" width="250" />
   <img src="https://github.com/yasahi-hpc/AMRNet/blob/main/figs/SDF_Lv2_grid.png" width="250" />
 </p>
+The predicted high-resolution global flow fields (Lv2) from the multi-resolution patched SDFs are shown as follows.
+The major benefit of this method is the memory efficiency and the higher compatibility with the multi-resolution dataset.

 # Usage